 Building on the Global Plan of Action, work proceeded on two other groundbreaking initiatives.

-- The International Treaty on Plant Genetic Resources for Food and Agriculture – negotiated by the Commission, went into effect in 2004 and has been ratified by more than 120 countries.
-Through the Treaty, countries agree to establish a Multilateral System to facilitate access to genetic resources of 64 of our most important crops and forages, and to share the benefits in a fair and equitable way.
-The Treaty provides for sharing the benefits of using plant genetic resources through information-exchange, access to and the transfer of technology, and capacity-building.
-It also foresees a funding strategy to mobilize funds for programmes to help, above all, small farmers in developing countries.
-This funding strategy also includes the share of the monetary benefits paid under the Multilateral System.
+- The International Treaty on Plant Genetic Resources for Food and Agriculture, negotiated by the Commission, went into effect in 2004 and has been ratified by more than 130 countries.
+Through the Treaty, countries agree to establish a Multilateral System to facilitate access to the genetic resources of 64 of our most important crops and forages, and to share the benefits arising from their use in a fair and equitable way.
+The Treaty provides for benefit sharing through exchange of information, access to and transfer of technology, and capacity-building.
+It also foresees a funding strategy for mobilizing funds for programmes to help, above all, small farmers in developing countries.
+The funding strategy also covers the sharing of the monetary benefits paid under the Multilateral System.

 - The Global Crop Diversity Trust, launched in 2004, spearheads international efforts to endow the world’s most important collections of crop diversity.
 The Trust is an essential element of the Treaty’s funding strategy, specifically supporting the ex situ conservation of crop genetic diversity.